 It’s time to look to scholars and experts like Duke Professor William Darity Jr. and A. Kirsten Mullen, who have spent years researching and thinking through delivery systems and methods for reparations.
 AB 3121, by Assemblymember Shirley Weber in California, would use available expertise to form specific recommendations for the California Legislature on how we might move reparations forward as a state.
-AB 3121 passed out of the State Assembly in early June, and now depends on the State Senate.
+The bill has passed out of the State Legislature, and now awaits the Governor’s signature.

 America has not done right by the people who built this country.
 It shouldn’t take a global pandemic for people to see how much neglect Black Americans face, but we’re here now.
 Western Center is not content to just see the numbers of Black Americans being killed by COVID roll in – we feel the pull to act.

 Our support for AB 3121 in California is only one step.
 As an organization, we are reassessing all of our work to think through how we will be a part of the change that actively, finally, creates a state and country that is just for us all.

 Our complete Letter of Support for AB 3121 can be found here.
 An excerpt is available below.